When shopping for a home loan, you have probably come across the term APR.

 The quickest and simplest way to increase your credit score in a hurry is by paying down the balances on your credit cards.
 The amount of available credit you have used up is called your credit utilization ratio, and it accounts for 30% of your overall score.
 Only your payment history (35%) has a bigger impact on your credit rating.

 Try to pay down your credit card balances to less than 15% of the credit limit.
-This is the optimal credit utilization ratio to maintain on your credit cards to have the highest score possible.
+This is the optimal credit utilization ratio to have the highest FICO score possible.